 If you’re interested in taking a walk on the wild side, the San Bernard Oak Trail at the San Bernard National Wildlife Trail in Brazoria is your speed.
 Early morning and late afternoon are the best times to see wildlife on the trail.
 With 15 interpretative trail stops, you have many opportunities to look for different levels of vegetation, plants, birds, small mammals, butterflies, woody vines, reptiles, amphibians and a variety of trees.
 In fact, the crown jewel is the Texas State Champion Live Oak at the end of the trail.
 This Live Oak is estimated to be between 200 and 300 years old and has a crown spread of over 100 feet.

-For long-distance hikers, The Lone Star Hiking Trail is the perfect fit as the only long-distance National Recreation Trail in the state.
-Located just north of Conroe, this 140-mile hiking trail travels through the Sam Houston National Forest.
+For long-distance hikers, The Lone Star Hiking Trail is the perfect fit as the only long-distance National Recreation Trail in the state at 129-miles.
+Enter the trail at Huntsville’s State Park and wind your way through the Sam Houston National Forest.
 One of the trail’s highlights is the Big Creek Scenic Area in the eastern portion of the forest, where the path is laced with gently flowing streams and sprinkled with springtime flowers.
 With seemingly endless views of forests, this trail is a paradise for tree-lovers year around.

 To check out more outdoor activities outside of Houston, click here.